singhmnprt01/Machine-Learning-Deep-Learning/README.md

-# Deep-Learning
+# Machine Learning & Deep Learning

-Understand and Apply Deep Learning concepts to solve complex business problems that can help organisations earn/save $
+Understand and Apply Ml-DL concepts to solve complex business problems that can help organisations earn/save $